 Sweden is a multicultural society.
 Everyone in Sweden should be able to take part in society on equal terms, regardless of their cultural, religious or ethnic background.

 In Sweden, the Swedish Government is responsible for drawing up guidelines for Swedish integration policy.
 The Swedish Government wants everyone to be a part of the community, regardless of where they were born and what ethnic background they have.
-Therefore the Government provides extra support to recent immigrants throughout their first years in Sweden.
+Therefore the Government provides extra support to newly arrived throughout their first years in Sweden.
 The purpose of this is to provide a good start to those who are new to Sweden and give them a good chance of living independently.

 Establishment of newly arrived refugees

 There are some specific rights that apply to those who are over the age of 20 (but under 65) and have a residence permit as a refugee, quota refugee, person in need of protection or are a close relative of one of these.
 You are then entitled to an introduction plan and introduction benefit.
 You are also entitled to assistance if you over 18 (but under 20) and do not have parents in Sweden.
 A recently arrived person is a refugee or immigrant who is new to Sweden.